CiprianSpiridon/product-advisor-api/src/README.md

-# Product Assistant API - Refactored Architecture
+# Product Assistant API - Modular Architecture

-This is a refactored version of the product assistant API with a proper file structure.
+This is the main implementation of the product assistant API with a properly organized file structure.

 ## Directory Structure